 If you’re looking for the most ironic and iconic place to chuck someone in the city, then I recommend you head to the infamous ‘Let’s adore and endure each other’ graffiti in Shoreditch.
 Say arrivederci to them under some of the city’s most well-known artwork and, if they don’t see the funny side of it, then they definitely weren’t right for you.

 Hyde Park is probably the exact place you should choose to sack someone if you’re hoping to stay friends with them afterwards.
 Go for a long stroll together through the cold winter air, break the news on a bench and then sit together weeping as the sun sets over the city.
 A sympathetic spot for a mutual moving on, Hyde Park is the home of mature goodbyes.

 If they really won’t see it coming then you should be as merciful as possible.
 Take them somewhere they can drown their sorrows without breaking their bank after you’ve broken their heart.
-The Beehive in Brixton is one of the cheapest places to secure a pint in the whole city, so get drinking and get dumping.
+This handy map shows the cheapest pint near every Tube station, so get drinking and get dumping.
 A fast exit to the train home for you, too.

 10. St Lukes Mews, Notting Hill

 Some of you may recognise St Lukes Mews from the holy grail of holiday films, Love Actually.
 This is the very house in front of which Mark memorably holds up all those signs declaring his love to Juliet.
 But if to you, your partner is not perfect and your wasted heart won’t love them until you look like some hideous troll, then it’s probably best to say goodbye.
 Dump them in a truly dramatic location and then set off in search of everlasting love.